 Penny Potter, Ph.D., PCC, Coaching Fellow

-As director of Mason Institute for Leadership Excellence (MILE), Dr. Penny Potter combines her expertise as both a scholar and practitioner to ensure that working with adults who attend MILE programs can apply their learning to the real world of work.
+Dr. Penny Potter combines her expertise as both a scholar and practitioner to ensure that working with adults who attend the center’s certification programs can apply their learning to the real world of work.
 Penny’s doctoral research was on the transformation and development of coaching students.
 She includes some of her research findings in Module 2 of the Mason coaching program.

 Penny has been a leadership consultant and coach working with public and private sectors with expertise in leveraging a strengths-based approach to build organizational leadership capacity.
 She is keenly interested in the impact of practicing inquiry and openness for leaders and their organization.
 Penny has managed small- and large-scale client programs, and designed curricula and delivered leadership courses and coaching for organizations such as World Bank, UN Foundation, Gates Foundation, and many government agencies.